seewolf/PaperCode/README.md

 ```

 # Result
-## It will auto save the log for each epoch,and save the model with minimum loss of validation set and its result on test set.
+## It will auto save the log for each epoch,and save the model with minimum loss of validation set and its result on test set.You can find them in root dir.